December-software-project/sort-algo/README.md

 interacting animations as well as explanations. <br />
 <br />
 We built this app as we feel there is a lack of visual representation when students learn sorting algorithms.
-Hence we would like to help future students who are learning these sorting algorithms to have a way to visualize such algorithms with step by step explanation.
+Hence we would like to provide future students who are learning these sorting algorithms a platform to visualize such algorithms with step by step explanation.
 We hope that you enjoy learning and playing around with this visualization tool.
 Check out our app [here!](https://algosort.netlify.app/)